gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ~~~~~~~~~~~
 {: #sctp-Crypto-chunk-newchunk-PVALID -struct title="PVALID Chunk Structure" artwork-align="center"}

-  Type: 1 byte (unsigned integer)
+   Chunk Type: 8 bits (unsigned integer)
       This value MUST be set to 0xXX.

-   Flags: 1 byte (unsigned integer)
+   Chunk Flags: 8 bits
       SHOULD be set to zero on transmit and MUST be ignored on receipt.

-   Length: 2 bytes (unsigned integer)
+   Chunk Length: 16 bits (unsigned integer)
       This value holds the length of the Protection Engines field in bytes plus 4.

+   Protection Engines: variable length
-   Protection Engines: n words (unsigned integer) This holds the list
+      This holds the list
       of protection engines in order of preference.
 Each Protection
-      engine is specified by a 16-bit word.
+      engine is specified by a 16-bit unsigned integer.
 This field MUST be
-      identical to the content of the CRYPT parameter ({{crypt-parameter}}) Protection
+      identical to the content of the Protected Association Parameter ({{crypt-parameter}}) Protection
       Engines field that the endpoint sent in the handshake.

-   Padding: 0, or 2 bytes (unsigned integer)
+   Padding: 0 or 16 bits
       If the length of the Protection Engines field is not a multiple of 4 bytes, the sender
       MUST pad the chunk with all zero bytes to make the chunk 32-bit
       aligned.
 The Padding MUST NOT be longer than 3 bytes and it MUST